-When I started to redesign my website after 3 years, I wanted to create something I can identify with and not another portfolio, paying homage to my ego and tell you how great I am, seriously?
+When I started to redesign my website, I wanted to create something I can identify with and not another portfolio, paying homage to my ego and tell you how great I am, seriously?
 I’m not, I’m just Ali.

 My journey as a designer began back in 2001.
 I was a kid fascinated by technology, spending tons of hours in front of my computer.
 Discovering a whole new world, a world I just wanted to participate in, and I had no idea how.